Jamie Morton: What comes after Omicron - and how can we stop it?

 But just a handful, including Omicron and Delta, Beta, Gamma and Alpha before it, have been worrying enough to earn the World Health Organisation's official designation of "variant of concern".

-As viruses spread, they replicate by copying their own genomes.
-In the process, they sometimes make mistakes - creating what we know better as mutations.
+As viruses spread, they replicated by copying their own genomes.
+In the process, they sometimes made mistakes - creating what we know better as mutations.

-When this happens in other biological entities like ourselves, they're swiftly spotted in fixed.
+When this happened in other biological entities like ourselves, it was swiftly spotted and fixed.

-While that's not so easily done in most RNA viruses, coronaviruses like Sars-CoV-2 carry that ability to some extent, allowing them to evolve at a rate about half that of influenza.
+That's not so easily done in most RNA viruses - but coronaviruses like Sars-CoV-2 did carry that ability to some extent, allowing them to evolve at a rate about half that of influenza.

-But the longer and more easily a virus is allowed to spread from host to host, the faster it learns how to better infect them.
-And if it finds a certain mutation offers some kind of advantage, like better invading our cells, then that useful "mistake" stuck.
+The longer and more easily a virus was allowed to spread from host to host, the faster it learned how to better infect them.
+And if it found a certain mutation offered some kind of advantage, like better invading our cells, then that useful "mistake" stuck.

-In all of the Covid-19 variants we've seen so far, a key feature has been clever combinations of specific, structure-changing mutations that help them spread quicker.
+In all of the Covid-19 variants we've seen so far, a key feature has been clever combinations of specific, structure-changing mutations that helped them spread quicker.

-These mostly tended to occur around the virus' "spike protein", which it used to latch onto the ACE2 receptor that gave it entry to our cells.
+These mostly tended to occur around the virus' "spike protein", which it used to latch onto a specific receptor that gave it entry to our cells.

-Delta caused such devastation in last year's early waves because some of its 13 mutations appeared to be better at grabbing onto the receptor, allowing it to infect even more cells and overwhelm our immune defences.
+Delta caused such devastation in last year's early waves because some of its 13 mutations proved much better at grabbing onto this receptor, allowing it to infect even more cells and rapidly overwhelm our immune defences.

-It meant infections often came with a higher "viral load" - ravaging the lower respiratory tract, causing violent bouts of coughing, and making people more contagious.
+A grim signature of Delta infections was infection with a higher "viral load" - ravaging the lower respiratory tract, causing violent bouts of coughing, and making people more contagious.

 Studies have also found people infected with the variant become more infectious earlier than that of its virus predecessor.